Nicola Taylor

 Nicola Tayor, member of Childwatch International Board

-She has been actively involved in Childwatch International since the Children’s Issues Centre hosted the Key Institutions Assembly in Dunedin, New Zealand, in 1999.
-She also attended the 2005 (Norway) and 2009 (Ethiopia) Key Institutions Assemblies.
-Nicola chairs the Childwatch Thematic Group on Citizenship and Nation Building and was the lead editor of their book Children as Citizens?
+Nicola has been actively involved in Childwatch International since the Children’s Issues Centre hosted the Key Institutions Assembly in Dunedin, New Zealand, in 1999.
+She was first elected to the Childwatch Board at Addis Ababa in 2009.
+Nicola has chaired the Childwatch Thematic Group on Citizenship and Nation Building and was the lead editor of their book Children as Citizens?
 International Voices published in 2009.
-She also initiated and co-chairs the Children and the Law Thematic Group, and contributes to the Rural Childhood.
+She contributed to the Rural Childhood Thematic Group, and initiated and co-chaired the Thematic Groups on Children and the Law and, more recently (with Professor Anne Graham, Australia), Building Capacity for Ethical Research with Children and Young People.
+This latter project has been a flagship for Childwatch over recent years in partnership with the UNICEF Office of Research Innocenti.

 Nicola is married with three children – two sons (Lloyd and Alex) aged 21 and 18, and one daughter (Victoria) aged 14.